 From 1 January 2021:

 1. EU Tariffs: Any goods ’at risk’ of onward movement to the EU (including the Republic of Ireland) will be subject to EU duties.

 2. Sanitary and phytosanitary (SPS): SPS checks will be applied at designated Border Control Posts in NI Ports to products of animal origin.

 3. Regulatory Compliance: Goods entering or leaving NI will be subject to EU Single Market rules.

-4. EU Customs Code: NI will apply the EU Custom Code, meaning that goods moving into NI will require an import declaration, a safety & security declaration and a transit accompanying document.
-However, a new ’Trader Support Service’ will be in place to assist with new administrative processes in moving goods from GB to NI (further details below).
+4. EU Customs Code: NI is applying the EU Custom Code, meaning that goods moving into NI require an import declaration, a safety & security declaration and a transit accompanying document.
+However, a ’Trader Support Service’ is in place to assist with new administrative processes in moving goods from GB to NI (further details below).

 5. VAT: NI will continue to apply EU VAT rules, but will remain in the UK VAT regime (further details are awaited on what this means operationally)

 Government Guidance - Moving goods into, out of, or through Northern Ireland - GOV.UK (www.gov.uk)